Sacramento, California: Trees

 Sacramento has long been known as the "City of Trees" owing to its abundant urban forest.
-The city has more trees per capita than anywhere else in the world.
+The city has more trees per capita than any other city in the world.
 The first recorded use of the term was in 1855, and it was popular by the early 20th century.
-It was not always so: it was at first called the “City of Plains” because of the lack of trees, but soon afterward there were cottonwood trees planted, and eucalyptus varieties were imported to dry out swampland.
+It was not always so: it was at first called the "City of Plains" because of the lack of trees, but soon afterward there were cottonwood trees planted, and eucalyptus varieties were imported to dry out swampland.
 Later, locust trees, and willows were planted along streets, then elms, then palm trees, then fruit trees in the late 1910s.
 It was the first US city to be designated a City of Trees by the Arbor Day Foundation in 1978.

 In the early 21st century, the tree cover is well above that of the average tree cover of other major cities in the United States and the rest of the world, with the main species being the London plane.
 Other species are being introduced to increase diversity and to help cope with the effects of climate change on vegetation in the future.
-Treepedia, a project run by MIT using Google Maps’ street-view data to calculate tree coverage in cities, ranked Sacramento the greenest city of 15 studied in the US, and third globally, after Vancouver and Singapore.
+Treepedia, a project run by MIT using Google Maps' street-view data to calculate tree coverage in cities, ranked Sacramento the greenest city of 15 studied in the US, and third globally, after Vancouver and Singapore.

-A prominent water tower bore the slogan "City of Trees" until 2017 when it was repainted with the words "America’s Farm-to-Fork Capital" (referring to the farm-to-fork movement, which promotes the consumption of locally-grown food).
+A prominent water tower bore the slogan "City of Trees" until 2017 when it was repainted with the words "America's Farm-to-Fork Capital" (referring to the farm-to-fork movement, which promotes the consumption of locally-grown food).
 After 4,000 displeased citizens signed a petition protesting the change, officials agreed to include both slogans on the water tower.

 Cityscape

 City neighborhoods

-The city groups most of its neighborhoods into four areas:
+The city used to group neighborhoods into four areas.
+As of 2011, the groupings were: